AdobeDocs/analytics.pt-BR/help/technotes/ga-to-aa/reports/acquisition-reports.md

 * The **Medium** primary dimension is available in Analysis Workspace as the  **Referrer Type** dimension.
 * The **Keyword** primary dimension is available in Analysis Workspace as the **Search Keyword** dimension.

-1. No menu de componentes, localize a dimensão desejada acima e arraste-a para a grande área de tabela de forma livre denominada &quot;Soltar uma dimensão aqui&quot;.
+1. No menu de componentes, localize a dimensão desejada acima e arraste-a para a grande área de tabela de forma livre denominada "Soltar uma dimensão aqui".
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 Consulte as seguintes páginas no guia do usuário Componentes para obter mais informações sobre sua respectiva dimensão: